muir/drbd-lxd/README.md

 ### Bonding ethernets for reliability and capacity

-Typically in a DRBD setup, there will be a private cross-over cable between the two hosts.
+Often in a DRBD setup, there will be a private cross-over cable between the two hosts.
 There is also likely a regular ethernet with a switch that they're both connected to.